 Currently there are an estimated 2,800 Kanamari indians in Brazil.
 The Kanamari posess a deep and rich heritage that has lasted for generations.
 They are located within the Amazon jungle, away from the influences of settlers.
 They refer to themselves as Canamari or Tukuna, which means people.
 The Kanamari people are also known for their natural healing methods, or curandeiros, as well as the facial tattoos of the older generations.
 The Kanamari believe they were created by Tamakori, who first created them and then later left to create the rest of human kind.

 The Kanamari’s we work with belong to a small community of only 60 Kanamaris that live in the community Umariaçú in the upper part of the Itaquaí river.

 They are used during celebration time, to work, to heal sicknesses, and even to punish and teach a lesson to somebody who needs to learn something.

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ is a tradition used by various indigenous tribes of South America, predominantly from the tribes people of Brazil and Peru.
 Rapé is a snuff which is blown into each nostril through a pipe known as a ‘Tepi’, which is either made from a hollow bone or bamboo.
-Each tribe has their own formula of plants, trees or seeds which are most commonly combined with a pure form of tobacco from the Amazon.
-Furthermore an ash called tsunu, or others like Muricci, Yarumo, or Inga, which are prepared in a ritualistic way by specific members of the tribe.
+Each tribe has their own formula of plants, trees or seeds which are most commonly combined with a pure form of sacred plants from the Amazon.
+Furthermore an ash called tsunu, or others like Murici, Yarumo, or Inga, which are prepared in a ritualistic way by specific members of the tribe.

 Spirit of Nature